-In agreement with the theoretical results, a slow decay of the EPSC amplitude is clearly visible at frequencies $\geq$ 100Hz in six cells investigated, following a rapid initial entry into depression (Fig. 4).
-In addition, presynaptic action potential failures, identified by stimulus artifacts not followed by a measurable current response (Fig. 4B, red dots) were found to affect transmission at frequencies >100Hz.
-The frequency and time where action potential failures were observed were different for each cell (200-400Hz, after about 8 to 10 sec), but highly reproducible in single cells (data not illustrated).
-While a slow EPSC amplitude decay was visible before the onset of action potential failures in all recordings, the EPSCs became more irregular in the presence of failures, and no clear trend was visible anymore.
+by a measurable current response (Fig. 4B, red dots) were found to affect transmission at frequencies > 100 Hz.
+The frequency and time where AP failures were observed were different for each cell (200-400 Hz, after about 8-10 s), but highly reproducible in single cells (data not illustrated).
+While a slow EPSC amplitude decay was visible before the onset of AP failures in all recordings, the EPSCs became more irregular in the presence of failures, and no clear trend was visible anymore.
 Instead, the mean EPSC amplitude increased again slightly.
 This is possibly due to reduced stimulus-induced depression, because the stimulus frequency is effectively reduced in the presence of presynaptic AP failures.
 Hence it was not possible to fully assess the duration of the slow EPSC amplitude decay in these experiments.

 The EPSC amplitude decay is well described by a single exponential function (Fig. 4, grey lines).
-This analysis was carried out in the interval from 1 sec after stimulus onset to the point where action potential failures were first observed.
-For six cells investigated, the measured time constants are $20.7\pm5.6s$ (mean $\pm$ SD) at 200Hz and $6.1\pm2.2s$ at 400Hz.
-The frequency-dependent decrease is statistically significant (p<0.001; 2-tailed t-test).
+This analysis was carried out in the interval from 1 s after stimulus onset to the point where action potential failures were first observed.
+For six cells investigated, the measured time constants are 20.7 ± 5.6 s (mean \pm s.D.) at 200 Hz and 6.1 ± 2.2 s at 400 Hz.
+The frequency-dependent decrease is statistically significant (P < 0.001; 2-tailed t test).

-We also investigated changes of the EPSC latency (measured from the positive deflection of the stimulus artifact to the EPSC peak), because a change in latency might indicate a change in presynaptic calcium influx, which in turn would affect the release probability (Felmy et al., 2003b).
-In all cells, a clear increase in EPSC latency, beginning at an initial value of about 0.5ms was found (Fig. 4).
+We also investigated changes of the EPSC latency (measured from the positive deflection of the stimulus artifact to the EPSC peak), because a change in latency might indicate a change in presynaptic calcium influx, which in turn would affect the release probability (Felmy et al. 2003b).
+In all cells, a clear increase in EPSC latency, beginning at an initial value of about 0.5 ms was found (Fig. 4).
 During the course of the recording, the latency increase always showed three distinct phases.
-The first phase, which was well described by an exponential function, lasted about 8-10s, and was followed by a shorter (1-3s) phase of rapid increase.
+The first phase, which was well described by an exponential function, lasted about 8-10 s, and was followed by a shorter (1-3 s) phase of rapid increase.
 The rapid increase always coincided with the onset of action potential failures at high frequencies and could therefore indicate changes in AP waveform or other presynaptic effects.
-Finally, the EPSC latency reached a stationary value of about 1ms.
-The time constants for the initial latency increase were estimated as $100\pm39s$ (mean $\pm$ SD) at 200Hz and $18\pm12s$ at 400Hz.
-This frequency-dependent acceleration was statistically significant (p<0.001; 2-tailed t-test).
+Finally, the EPSC latency reached a stationary value of about 1 ms. The time constants for the initial latency increase were estimated as 100 ± 39 s (mean \pm s.p.) at 200 Hz and 18 ± 12 s at 400 Hz.
+This frequency-dependent acceleration was statistically significant (P < 0.001; 2-tailed t test).

 When the EPSC latency is interpreted as a measure of the release probability, and the EPSC rundown is, as predicted by the model, caused by slow reduction of the release probability, the time constants for latency increase and EPSC rundown should be correlated.
-A statistically significant correlation was indeed found for the pooled data set (r=0.92; p<0.001) and at 400Hz (r=0.83; p<0.05), but not at 200Hz (r=0.69; p>0.05).
-It should be noted that the EPSC kinetics remained almost unchanged during the course of the stimulus (Fig. 4; insets), indicating no or little change in the release calcium release transient waveform and AMPAR kinetics.
+A statistically significant correlation was indeed found for the pooled data set (r = 0.92; P < 0.001) and at 400 Hz (r = 0.83; P < 0.05), but not at 200 Hz (r = 0.69; P > 0.05).
+It should be noted that the EPSC kinetics remained almost unchanged during the course of the stimulus (Fig. 4; insets), indicating no or little change in the calcium release transient waveform and AMPAR kinetics.
 In particular, no significant change in EPSC decay time constants were detected, but it became increasingly more variable, possibly indicating a loss in synchrony of release after prolonged stimulation.